Ryan Summerlin June 25, 2013

-In fact, since they became part of the scene, I've grouped them with The Band as America's two best rock groups.
-Now, I'm quite aware that 4/5 of The Band is actually Canadian.
+In fact, since they became part of the scene, I’ve grouped them with The Band as America’s two best rock groups.
+Now, I’m quite aware that 4/5 of The Band is actually Canadian.
 Their music, however, harkening to the Civil War era as it does, is as American as baseball, apple pie, and corn liquor.

 Nor does the argument that Los Lobos is more Mexican than American hold water in this quarter.
 Although the four original members are kids from Garfield High School in East L.A., whose experiences in the Chicano community along with the traditional Mexican musical forms of cumbia, boleros and norteños are certainly reflected in their set lists, they are as American as soccer, enchiladas, and tequila.
 Cultural cross-pollination is everywhere.

 I came to Los Lonely Boys much later.
 They were the final act on the grandstand stage out at the Utah State Fairgrounds as the 2004 State Fair wrapped up.
 A rock power trio from San Angelo, Texas, the Garza brothers, Henry, Jojo, and Ringo, were all teenagers at the time but it didn’t take them long to grab my attention.
 Mixed in with their on-stage histrionics was some damn raucous rock!